AppleCommander/applecommander.github.io/docs/install.md

 #### Command-line

 The distribution file `AppleCommander-ac.jar` provides a command-line interface to AppleCommander.
-It is ready to use immediately, but it may be convenient to rename it (e.g. ac.jar) or invoke it from a script, e.g.
+It is ready to use immediately, but it may be convenient to rename it (e.g. `ac.jar`) or invoke it from a script, e.g.

-GNU bash script (`ac.sh`):
+GNU bash script for Linux or Mac OS X (`ac.sh`):
 ```bash
 #!/bin/sh
 java -jar ~/bin/ac.jar "${@}"